 “Amazon is treating workers like robots, not humans,” added Mr Roache.
 “This is a multi-billion-pound company owned by the richest man in the world.
 You have to ask yourself whether it’s a deliberate decision to sacrifice safety to keep the bottom line growing, because I can’t see why else you’d tolerate these conditions.”

-The statement referenced reports the union had acquired which highlighted several key incidents over the last few years, including:
+The 2018 statement referenced reports the union had acquired which highlighted several key incidents, including:

 - A London forklift driver crashing into a column, almost causing a floor to collapse;